Honey Sesame Chicken: A Sweet and Savory Takeout Favorite You Can Make at Home

 Prepare and Fry the Chicken

-Pat your chicken pieces dry and season them with salt and pepper.
-Dredge them first in flour, then dip in beaten eggs, and finally coat with the cornstarch-flour mixture combined with baking powder.
-Heat oil in a deep skillet or Dutch oven to 350°F. Fry the chicken in batches, turning occasionally, until golden and cooked through—about 4 to 5 minutes per batch.
-Drain on paper towels to keep them crispy.
+Pat chicken dry, season with salt and pepper.
+Dredge in flour, dip in eggs, and coat with cornstarch-flour mixture and baking powder.
+Heat oil to 350°F. Fry chicken in batches for 4–5 minutes, turning occasionally, until golden and cooked through.
+Drain on paper towels.

 Make the Honey Sesame Sauce